cgreene200/osTicket-Ticket-Lifecycle-Examples/README.md

 * Issuing the ticket to a technician
 * Updating and closing the ticket

-## To start the process, click on the URLto login to your account.
+## To start the process, click on the URL to login to your account.

 ![alt text](https://i.imgur.com/hPQybY3.png)